fabriziocominetti/fabriziocominetti.github.io/index.md

 **Portfolio Analysis** `|` [_Financial Market Analytics_](https://elearning.unimib.it/course/info.php?id=37918), UniMiB (2022).

-<p style="color:#727272">In this group work, we want to better understand the structural characteristics that risk brings to real investment portfolios.
-In order to understand this empirically, we need to build real portfolios that are concentrated/tilted with respect to a specific level and kind of risk.<br />
+<p style="color:#727272">In this group project, the aim is to better understand the structural characteristics that risk brings to real investment portfolios.
+To empirically explore this, it is necessary to construct real portfolios that are concentrated or tilted with respect to specific levels and types of risk.
+Using five years of data for the EURO STOXX 50 index and constituent stocks, portfolios based on various risk factors were constructed.
+The portfolios outperformed the index in returns but exhibited higher volatility, illustrating the subtle risk-return relationship.
+Comparative analysis reveals the trade-off between returns and volatility, shedding light on portfolio efficiency, and the findings emphasize strategic portfolio construction for optimal risk management and return maximization.</p>
-The results showed that the portfolios created over-performed compared to the index during the period under consideration.
-However, the same results also showed higher volatility than that of the index.</p>

 <img src ="./images/projects/financial-market-analytics.png" alt="Financial Market Analytics - UniMiB">